WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 ## Before we start
 - Make sure you have not been using services such as Scarlet and Feather before as the certificates used to install ESign on your device might be revoked!
-- This method will work as long as you do all of the steps required and never disable the DNS which is crucial.
-- If you are blacklisted from Apple for already using services such as Scarlet you will need to follow this [guide](#revoked-or-blacklisted)
+- If you are blacklisted from Apple for already using services such as Scarlet and Feather you will need to follow this [guide](#revoked-or-blacklisted)
-- Make sure your device is compatible as seen [here](#compatibility)
+- This method will work as long as you read and do all of the steps required

 ## Compatibility
 This should work for all iOS, iPadOS and even macOS devices, on the latest versions of all iOS, iPadOS and macOS.